awslabs/sagemaker-battlesnake-ai/README.md

 - __[Step 1 - Deploy a Snake](Documentation/DeployTheAIEndpoint.md)__ : Deploy a snake with pre-trained AI.
 After this step, you'll be able to participate in a Battlesnake game! **Don't skip this step!** This step also deploys a local environment which is needed for the following steps.)
 - __[Step 2 - Build some Heuristics](Documentation/UpdateHeuristicsAndDeploy.md)__ : Write some rules for your snake to navigate common scenarios, visualize your snake, and publish the upgraded version of your snake!
 - __[Step 3 - Upgrade your Reinforcement Learning Model](Documentation/TrainModelAndDeploy.md)__ : This is the most rewarding step.
 Retrain your snake with different settings, visualize your snake, and publish an upgraded version!

+### Reinforcement learning packages

+The repository includes options of using the in-built SageMaker reinforcement learning package (based on RLlib) and an implementation written in MXNet.

 ### Architecture